 What is it?

 But what is Hydraulic Fracturing and why can we not allow this process to proceed in the sensitive, precious and picturesque Karoo?
-Why and who is postposing fracking and are South Africans aware or fracking and its potential impending risks?
+Why and who is proposing fracking and how aware are South Africans of its potential risks?

 Petroleum Giant ‘Shell South Africa’ proposes fracking in the Karoo in an attempt to search for viable natural gas volumes.
 If discovered, Shell SA aims to become ‘energy self-sufficient’ within a decade.
 It is furthermore hoped this would drive foreign investment, reduce carbon emissions and create thousands of jobs.